AssafTzurEl/tzurel.co.il/content/index.md

 TL;DR version of my career: 15 years in the hi-tech industry, from a developer to a team leader, architect, project manager, and back.
 Then, in 2009, I became a freelance consultant, sharing my experience in software development while expanding my skill set to include teaching and mentoring.

 You can find my full résumé in my [LinkedIn profile](https://www.linkedin.com/in/assaftzurel/).
 Descriptions of the lectures and courses I have given so far can be found in the [Lectures](/lectures) and [Courses](/courses) pages.
+If you want a personal tech trainer, take a look at the [Guidance and Mentoring](/mentoring) page.